Jackachao0618/PTNN/README.md

 #### For journal articles, proceeddings, etc..., we suggest:

 * Chao Jiang, Ricardo Vinuesa, Ruilin Chen, Junyi Mi, Shujin Laima, and Hui Li. "[Data-driven Reliable Turbulence Modeling through A Physics-inspired Parameterized Tensorial Neural Network]()."
 Physics of Fluids (submitted).
 * Chao Jiang, Junyi Mi, Ricardo Vinuesa, and Hui Li.
 "Machine Learning A General-purpose Turbulence Model with Built-in Domain-Knowledge."
-Computer Methods in Applied Mechanics and Engineering (preparation).
+Computer Methods in Applied Mechanics and Engineering (under preparation).
 * Chao Jiang and Hui Li.
 "Reliable and Explainable Machine-Learning Methods for Accelerating Closure Development."
 Journal of Fluid Mechanics (in progress).
 * Chao Jiang and Hui Li.
 "On Realizability and Metrics of Data-driven Turbulence Models."
 Physical Review Fluids (in progress).
 * Chao Jiang and Hui Li.
 "Searching a Unified Stress-strain Paradigm across the Flow- and Geometry-topology using Parameterized Tensorial Neural Network."
-* Chao Jiang and Hui Li.
-"Discovering Physical Concepts with Deep Neural Networks."
 * Chao Jiang and Hui Li.
 "On Risks of Machine Learining in Turbulence Modeling: A Physical Perspective."

 Also see an earlier version: